acend/cilium-basics-training/content/en/docs/10/02/_index.md

 kubectl apply -f ccwnp.yaml
 ```

-The host is represented as a special endpoint, with label `reserved:host`, in the output of command `cilium endpoint list`.
+The host is represented as a special endpoint, with label `reserved:host`, in the output of the command `cilium endpoint list`.
 You can therefore inspect the status of the policy using that command.

 ```bash
 kubectl -n kube-system exec $(kubectl -n kube-system get pods -l k8s-app=cilium -o jsonpath='{.items[0].metadata.name}') -- cilium endpoint list